-The biographies on pages 3 to 6 set out the skills and experience which underpin the contribution that each Director brings to the Board for the long-term sustainable success of the Company.
-Based upon the review undertaken, the Board has satisfied itself that each of the Directors are fully able to discharge their duties to the Company and that they each have sufficient capacity to meet their commitments to the Company.
+The biographies on pages 5 to 9 set out the skills and experience which underpin the contribution that each Director brings to the Board for the long-term sustainable success of the Company.
+Based upon the review undertaken, the Board has satisfied itself that each of the Directors is fully able to discharge their duties to the Company and that they each have sufficient capacity to meet their commitments to the Company.
 The Board has therefore concluded that all of the Directors should offer themselves for election or re-election in accordance with the Group's regular practice.
-Jackson Tai is retiring at the conclusion of the AGM and is not offering himself for re-election.
+David Nish is retiring at the conclusion of the AGM and is not offering himself for re-election.